pronounced: dar HAH-meed

 Please pray for Gospel radio to be widely available throughout Sudan, and that the people will learn of these broadcasts and will desire to listen.

-"And now, O Lord, hear their threats, and give us, your servants, great boldness in preaching your word.
-Stretch out your hand with healing power; may miraculous signs and wonders be done through the name of your holy servant Jesus."
+"And now, Lord, look upon their threats and grant to your servants to continue to speak your word with all boldness, while you stretch out your hand to heal, and signs and wonders are performed through the name of your holy servant Jesus."
 Acts 4:29-30

 Pray for boldness and love among the workers who go to today’s people group.